 In 2013 I started working for the specialty Cuban travel agency San Cristóbal, which focuses on cultural, historical and educational tourism.
 San Cristóbal is Cuba Explorer’s island partner.
 I was responsible for establishing Cuba Explorer’s legal and physical presence in Cuba.
 For three years I served as the agency’s operations manager and staff director at its headquarters located in Old Havana’s Plaza San Francisco de Asís in the historical Lonja del Comercio building.

-Afterwards I moved to the United States, to the beautiful city of Miami!
-Here I continue my work with Cuba Explorer as it chief designer of custom Cuba tours for schools and large private groups.
+Afterward, I moved to the United States, to the beautiful city of Miami!
+Here I continue my work with Cuba Explorer Travel as it chief designer of custom Cuba tours for schools and large private groups.

 Today I have the pleasure to collaborate with hundreds of US-based educational institutions and private entities to prepare and plan tailored Cuba trips.
-This has become my new passion.
+It’s my new passion.
 My work helps thousands of Americans visit the country of my birth of which I remain immensely proud.

 Nestor was born and raised in Havana in 1984.
-Today he lives Montréal, Québec with his wife and daughter.
-Nestor, together with Jacqueline Hernandez manage our team of ten IT professionals.
+Today he lives Montréal, Québec with his wife, daughter and son.
+Nestor, together with Jacqueline Hernandez manage Cuba Explorer’s web team and preform internet magic.

 I love my family and spending time with them.